vezariy/fcc-tec-doc-page/README.md

 # Technical Documentation Page

-Documentation page created by using Scss
+Documentation page created by using SASS